 Major Differences Between Shiny and Greasy Hair

 There are several differences in how shiny and greasy hair looks and feels.
-Look and touch can be indicators of shiny or greasy hair.
-Shiny hair is generally healthy, but greasy hair is prone to breakage and an itchy scalp.
+Shiny hair is generally healthy, but a chronically greasy scalp is prone to irritation and an itchy scalp.

 One of the biggest differences between shiny and greasy hair is the way it feels.
 Shiny hair will feel smooth and silky without feeling oily.
-Greasy hair will feel oily.
-You can tell by running your fingers through it.
-Your fingers may feel oily or greasy after touching your hair.
+Greasy hair will feel oily, and your fingers may feel oily or greasy after touching your hair.

 Another major difference is the look of hair.
 Greasy hair will clump together and look darker than your normal color.
 On the other hand, shiny hair will look like a mirror reflecting light.
 It appears light and bouncy.